MoonlightBoyk/Reinforce-Learning/Chapter3/Answers.md

 Ex3.1

 The carnot engine: how to achieve the maximum efficiency of converting heat from two huge reservoirs in different but constant temperatures into work with some ideal gases?
 states: Volume and Pressure of the ideal gas PV=RT
 rewrads: the ratio of the heat converted to useful work after completing a cycle
-actions: isothermal expansion or contraction under high or low temperature, adiabatic expansion or compression, isobaric process
+actions: isothermal expansion or contraction under high or low temperature, adiabatic expansion or compression, isobaric processes

+Learning english: how to learn english well?
+The actions need to accumulate to stimulate an essential rise of your english level.
+So the process is nonMarkov.
+And the states and rewards could use the same thing.
+states: TOEFL score
+rewards: TOEFL score
+actions: read, listen, speak, write with materials on differnet levels or do nothing

 Dating with girls: How to win her hearts by a series of acitvities.
-states: My and her free time, My pocket money, relationship with the girl: unknown, acquainted, familiar, close or Girlfriend, her emotions: happy, sad, calm, angry, worried
+states: My and her free time, My pocket money, relationship with the girl: unknown, acquainted, familiar, close or Girlfriend, her emotions: happy, sad, calm, angry, worried and other various subjective emotional states
 rewards: kiss +10,  hand in hand +5, smile +1, nice guy -1, smack -5
 actions: study together, chat, take a lunch, watch a movie, go to an amusement park, travel, send a gift
 Indeed, I hope so.